Getting Started in Blackmagic Fusion

 Next, you need a tool that will write the image to disk.
 For this we use the Saver, which is equivalent to Nuke's Write node.
 On the toolbar, it's the red "SV" button.

-There are a couple of quirks in the Saver node.
+There are some quirks in the Saver node.
 First, if you are rendering to discrete frames (recommended), Fusion will put a four-digit frame number right before the last period in the filename.
 If you render out foo.jpg, your actual filenames will be foo0001.jpg, foo0002.jpg, and so on.
 So a filename of foo_.jpg or foo..jpg is better.
 If you want to specify the frame padding, Fusion will interpret any numbers or # signs right before the last period as the numbering pattern.
 So foo.000000.jpg, foo.123456.jpg, and foo.######.jpg will all result in six-digit frame numbers.
 The starting frame number is determined by the Time Ruler's settings, not by any numbers you put in the filename field.

 Second, if you change the Output Format in the drop-down box, but do not change the extension that appears in the Filename field, the rendered frames will be in the specified format but have the wrong file extension.
 On the other hand, if you change the extension in the Filename field, the Output Format box will update automatically.